Donenzone/MOOCworkbench/docs/deployment.rst

 Deployment
 ==========

+Download the ZIP file from the release page to get started, since this already contains all the bower front-end components.
-Before you begin, first go to the folder MOOCworkbench/ and edit the file production_settings.py_template with the relevant data.
+Before you continue, first go to the folder MOOCworkbench/ and edit the file production_settings.py_template with the relevant data.
 You can set the WEBHOOK_SECRET_KEY as a random string, make sure that ALLOWED_HOSTS contains your FQDN and enter a SECRET_KEY.
 Make sure to keep this information secure.
 For the Forgotten password functionality, a valid SMTP server is required, so enter this data now.
 Finally, for REDIS_HOST, if you deploy with Docker, set this value to 'redis', else to 'localhost' or wherever your own Redis server is reachable.

 Docker
 ------